sathvik-spartan/Face-Mask-Detection/README.md

 ---

+## Datasets
+* There's a folder in this repo which contains a file through which the users can find various compatible repositories aligning with this project
+* Add those into a file named "Data" or the users can rename their directory through which they can work on their custom data and suitable algorithms

-## Contributing
+## Contributions!

-Contributions are welcome!
+> Contributions are welcome!
-Feel free to fork this repository and submit a pull request.
+> Feel free to fork this repository and submit a pull request.

 ---